awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_Configuration.md

    ecs-cli configure profile --profile-name profile_name --access-key $AWS_ACCESS_KEY_ID --secret-key $AWS_SECRET_ACCESS_KEY
    ```

-1. Complete the configuration with the following command, substituting *`launch_type`* with the task launch type you want to use by default, *`region_name`* with your desired AWS region, *`cluster_name`* with the name of an existing Amazon ECS cluster or a new cluster to use, and `configuration_name` for the name you'd like to give this configuration\.
+1. Complete the configuration with the following command, substituting *`launch_type`* with the task launch type you want to use by default, *`region_name`* with your desired AWS Region, *`cluster_name`* with the name of an existing Amazon ECS cluster or a new cluster to use, and `configuration_name` for the name you'd like to give this configuration\.

    ```
    ecs-cli configure --cluster cluster_name --default-launch-type launch_type --region region_name --config-name configuration_name